osherachamim/osherachamim/README.md

 ---

 ## 🎯 My Mission
 DevOps knowledge should be accessible to everyone.
 I believe in:
-- 🔓 Breaking down paywalls
 - 🛠️ Learning by building
 - 🤝 Sharing with the community
 - 📈 Continuous improvement